semgrep/semgrep-docs/docs/kb/integration/defect-dojo-integration.md

 ## Integrate Semgrep and DefectDojo in a pipeline

-From a DevSecOps point of view is crucial to integrate security scans and dump results to DefectDojo in the same pipeline.
+To prevent tampering at any point of delivery, it is crucial to integrate security scans and dump results to DefectDojo in the **same pipeline or CI job**.
 An example of GitLab job importing results to DefectDojo taking as input a Semgrep report looks like this:

 ```